-An amazing country and one not many people know much about, so I thought it a good idea to carry out some research into Kenya – one of Africa`s most fascinating areas.
+Fascinating facts about Kenya – an amazing country and one not many people know much about, so I thought it a good idea to carry out some research into this African country.

 1/ Full name: The Republic of Kenya.

 2/ The Official name of Kenya in Swahili is Jamhuri y Kenya.

 5/ Area: 582,646 sq km (224,961 sq miles).

 7/ Kenya is a Member of Commonwealth of Nations.
 It was a British colony between 1895 and 1963.

 8/ Major languages: Swahili (National), English (Official), and numerous indigenous languages.

 9/ Major religion: Christianity (Protestant 45%, Roman Catholic 33%, indigenous beliefs 10%, Islam 10%, others 2%.)
 Note however, that estimates can vary widely.

 10/ Life expectancy: 57 years (men), 59 years (women) (UN).